-If you’re looking for specific stores, Gift Card Granny maintains a list of stores offering free gift cards or discounts on gift cards.
+If you’re looking for specific stores, Gift Card Granny maintains a list of stores offering discounts on gift cards.
 If you want a particular experience to gift someone, Groupon offers deals on massages, events and sightseeing tours.
 These can especially come in clutch if you know someone you’re getting a gift for is going on vacation and you’d like to treat them to something special at their destination.

 More From GOBankingRates

 - 5 High-Quality Costco Items To Buy Now